wyguo/TSIS/README.md

 ### Density of switch points
 The density plot of switch time for all pair of isoforms.

-### Input datasets visualization

-The data table of input information.

 ### Output scores for isoform switch